m0sk1t/pluralpython/README.md

     python3 cli/cli.py reset

-Run to delete branch with <boss_id> and all its children.
+To delete branch with <boss_id> and all its children run:

     python3 cli/cli.py drop <boss_id>

-Run to add a new record.
+To add a new record run:

+    python3 cli/cli.py add "B1,E1,E2,E3" ["B2,E34,E55,E1" ...]

 It takes one or more strings of the following shape: "B1,E1,E2,E3,..." where B1 is boss and E1,... are employees, all just simple strings.

-    python3 cli/cli.py add "B1,E1,E2,E3" ["B2,E34,E55,E1" ...]

 ## Web